 Revenue Loss

 While data is extremely valuable to global business, data loss can cost an organization millions of dollars.
-IBM’s 2022 Cost of a Data breach report underscores phishing, emails, or other message sent by an attacker that appears to come from a reputable source.
+IBM’s 2022 Cost of a Data Breach report underscores phishing, emails, or other messages sent by an attacker that appears to come from a reputable source.
 This remains one of the top causes of global data breaches and the most costly cause, costing $4.91 million per breach.
 It was also the number one cybercrime reported to the FBI’s Internal Crime Complaint Center (IC3) in 2021.

 Disrupted Business Operations